gracle/gracle.github.io/_posts/2019-06-30-creating-a-post-for-your-jekyll-blog.md

 		Contents goes here.
 You can add pictures, format text etc.
 		You can use html tags to format the content.

 Done.
 It may confuse it for the first time.
-But, it's very simeple to understand.
+But, it's very simple to understand.

 The data we added inside --- and --- is called "front matter"

 title is the title for our post.
 Category is the post category.
 You can define multiple categories for a simple post inside square braces (categories: [cat1, cat2]).

-Simple.
-Isn't it?

 Now it is time to test our post.
 Save it and copy it to the _posts directory inside the root of our blog.